Centenary March: Organization of the march

 In the Centenary March, generally between 20 and 30 km per day were walked on foot.
-During it, the participants intended to collect one million signatures to launch a referendum on the unification of Romania and Moldova, which was one of the main objectives of the march.
+During it, the participants intended to collect one million signatures to launch a referendum on the unification of Moldova and Romania, which was one of the main objectives of the march.
 Participants were often accompanied by three buses sent by the city hall of Iași, each with a color of the flag of Romania (blue, yellow and red).
 They were used as "mobile museums" with images from the First World War and the Great Union.
 Action 2012 was involved in the march's organization.

 March

 First stage (Alba Iulia–Căianu Mic)

-On July 1, the Centenary March started in Alba Iulia, in the region of Transylvania.
+On 1 July the Centenary March started in Alba Iulia, in the region of Transylvania.
 Local authorities and civilians lit the Union Flame in front of the Coronation Cathedral, where Ferdinand I was proclaimed King of Greater Romania, which is the reason why the city was chosen as the starting point.
 Hundreds of participants, armed with torches, came from both Romania and Moldova.
 In Piața Tricolorului, people gave speeches about the importance of union with Moldova and held a Romanian flag 100 m long.
 They stated that they thought the march was a step forward towards the unification of both states.
 Afterwards, they started the route towards Chișinău.
-The first stage of the march, from July 1 to July 5, covered a route starting in Alba Iulia, passing through Teiuș, Unirea, Turda and Cluj-Napoca and ending in Căianu Mic.
+The first stage of the march, from 1 to 5 July, covered a route starting in Alba Iulia, passing through Teiuș, Unirea, Turda and Cluj-Napoca and ending in Căianu Mic.
 It was estimated that between 50 and 100 people would participate in this stage of the march.
 George Simion appealed people to participate in the march:

-On July 3, the march abandoned the Alba County and arrived in the village of Dumbrava, in the Cluj County.
+On 3 July the march abandoned Alba County and arrived in the village of Dumbrava, in Cluj County.
 At this point, the participants had already passed through Teiuș, Aiud, Decea and Unirea ever since their start in Alba Iulia.
 Here, they visited the Dumbrava Monastery, and some hours later, they entered the town of Turda.
 They went to the Mihai Vodă Monastery of the town, near the Obelisk of Michael the Brave.
 The latter was a Wallachian prince who briefly ruled for the first time in history the three principalities inhabited by Romanians (Moldavia, Transylvania and Wallachia).
 Afterwards, they stayed in the city center for a while.